brimdata/zed/docs/tutorials/zq-primer.md

 comprehensively typed.
 However, `zq` in fact must deal with this thorny problem when reading JSON and converting it to Zed's super-structure.

-This is where you might have to spend a little bit of trouble coding up the right `zq` logic to disentangle a JSON mess.
+This is where you might have to spend a little bit of time coding up the right `zq` logic to disentangle a JSON mess.
 But once the data is cleaned up, you can leave it in a Zed format and not worry again.